 Avoca Valley B&B is a peaceful and picturesque sanctuary in the heart of the Central Coast.

-Despite its location on one of the Coast’s busy arterial roads – Avoca Drive – the Kincumber bed and breakfast is an oasis of lush lawns and liquidambars.
+It might be located on one of the Coast’s busy arterial roads – Avoca Drive – but the Kincumber bed and breakfast is an oasis of lush lawns and liquidambars.

 It offers an idyllic setting for a relaxing staycation or weekend away.

 One half of the grand home is occupied by host Jo Forster, her husband Mick and their adorable leg-huggers James and Harrison.

 The other half consists of three luxe rooms including a plush and cosy King Spa suite that we’re calling home for a night.